Likelihood Contribution based Multi-scale Architecture for Generative Flows: Related Work

-A number of generative flow models implement a multi-scale architecture, such as \citet{dinh2016real,kingma2018glow,atanov2019semi,izmailovsemi,durkan2019cubic,kumar2019videoflow} etc. \citet{kingma2018glow} introduce an $1\times 1$ convolution layer in between the actnorm and affine coupling layer in their flow architecture.
+A number of generative flow models implement a multi-scale architecture, such as \citet{dinh2016real,kingma2018glow,atanov2019semi,izmailovsemi,durkan2019cubic,behrmann2018invertible,chen2019residual} etc. \citet{kingma2018glow} introduce an $1\times 1$ convolution layer in between the actnorm and affine coupling layer in their flow architecture.
 The $1\times 1$ convolution is a generalization of permutation operation which ensures that each dimension can affect every other dimension.
 This can be interpreted as redistributing the contribution of dimensions to total likelihood among the whole space of dimensions.
 So \citet{kingma2018glow} treat the dimensions as equiprobable for factorization in their implementation of multi-scale architecture, and split the tensor at each flow layer evenly along the channel dimension.
 We, on the other hand, take the next step and focus on the individuality of dimensions and their importance from the amount they contribute towards the total log-likelihood.
-The log-det score is available readily as part of computations in a flow, so we essentially have a heuristic for free.
-Since our method focuses individually on the dimensions using a heuristic which is always available in flow model training, it can prove to be have more versatility in being compatible with generic multi-scale architectures, unlike \citet{kingma2018glow} which relies on $1\times 1$ convolutions. \citet{hoogeboom2019emerging} extend the concept of $1\times 1$ convolutions to invertible $d\times d$ convolutions, but do not discuss about multi-scaling. \citet{dinh2016real} also include a type of permutation which is equivalent to reversing the ordering of the channels, but is more restrictive and fixed. ~\citet{izmailovsemi, durkan2019cubic, kumar2019videoflow,atanov2019semi} use multi-scale architecture in their flow models, coherent with ~\citet{dinh2016real,kingma2018glow}, but perform the factorization of dimensions without any consideration of the individual contribution of the dimension towards the total log-likelihood.
-For qualitative sampling along with efficient density estimation, we also propose that factorization methods should preserve spatiality of the image in the two splits, motivated by the spatial nature of splitting methods in \citet{kingma2018glow} (channel-wise splitting) and \citet{dinh2016real} (checkerboard and channel-wise splitting).
+The log-det score is available via direct/indirect decomposition of the jacobian obtained as part of computations in a flow training, so we essentially have an easily available heuristic.
+Since LCMA focuses individually on the dimensions using easily available heuristic, it can prove to be versatile in being compatible with generic multi-scale architectures. \citet{hoogeboom2019emerging} extend the concept of $1\times 1$ convolutions to invertible $d\times d$ convolutions, but do not discuss multi-scaling. \citet{dinh2016real} also mention a type of permutation which is equivalent to reversing the ordering of the channels, but is more restrictive and fixed.